 Medicare Advantage (Part C)

-Medicare Advantage plans, also referred to as Part C Medicare, provide customizable options for health care insurance.
-Montana enrolled approximately 46,100 people in Medicare Advantage plans in 2020.
+Medicare Advantage Plans, also referred to as Part C Medicare, provide customizable options for health care insurance.
+Montana has approximately 70,000 people enrolled in Medicare Advantage Plans as of 2023.
 Private plans cover all benefits as Original Medicare except for hospice care, which Part A still covers.
-Most Advantage plans include drug coverage (Part D).
-Seniors with these plans don’t need a separate Part D. Plans may include additional benefits, such as dental and vision care, over-the-counter drugs, home safety devices and telehealth services.
-Many Medicare Advantage plans have annual caps on personal expenditure, which can help seniors budget for their medical costs.
+Most Advantage Plans include drug coverage, plus vision and/or dental coverage.

 Who Should Consider Medicare Advantage